spirali/elsie/docs/README.md

 others.
 - *Elsie* produces PDF slides, so it can only create animations with a single frame per page.
 If you need 60 FPS animations or GIFs in your presentations, this tool is not for you.
-- *Elsie* currently renders SVG slides to PDF using `Inkscape`.
-Therefore, you must have it installed on your system for it to work.
-We provide a [Docker image](installation.md#docker-installation) with `Inkscape` for convenience.
 - *Elsie* is tested only on Linux.
 If you find a problem on a different platform, do not hesitate to open a [GitHub issue](https://github.com/spirali/elsie/issues/new).